mmarod/puppet-nagios/README.md

 ## Module Description

 This Nagios module uses rsync and storeconfigs to manage Nagios configurations.
-I made this module because the nagios_* types require you to put all of your configurations into one file at /etc/nagios/nagios_*.cfg.
+I made this module because the nagios_[type] types require you to put all of your configurations into large files at /etc/nagios/nagios_[type].cfg.
 This requirement makes collecting and merging a large number of stored configurations on the monitor a painful experience.

-My solution to this problem is to write the nagios configurations to nagios_*.cfg on each node and then rsync the configurations over to the monitor server.
+My solution to this problem is to write the nagios configurations to nagios_[type].cfg on each node and then rsync the configurations over to the monitor server.
 This way the merging of configuration files occurs on each individual server in smaller jobs.

 ## Setup

 ### What Nagios affects

 This configuration requires that rsync works which means that port 873 must be open on the monitor server.
 SSH keys are automatically created and distributed using store configs.

 It will create a user named 'nagsync' and also generate an SSH key for this user.

 ### Setup requirements